 Ronald H. McGlynn, Chairman

-Ron is one of the co-founders of CRM.
-He serves as firm Chairman and is a key member of the CRM Executive Committee.
-Ron became President of CRM in 1983, Chief Executive Officer in 1998, and was most recently named Chairman in 2005.
+Ron is one of the co-founders of CRM and currently serves as firm Chairman.
+Ron became President of CRM in 1983, Chief Executive Officer in 1998, and Chairman in 2005.
 Prior to CRM, Ron was a portfolio manager and an investment analyst for Chase Manhattan Bank, Standard & Poor’s InterCapital, and Oppenheimer & Company.
 He earned a BA from Williams College and an MBA from Columbia University Business School.
 Ron serves as Chairman of the Investment Committee on the Board of Trustees at Winthrop University Hospital.

 Edward J. Rosenthal, Former Vice Chairman Emeritus